 As a nonprofit Christian housing organization, Habitat works in more than 70 countries and welcomes people of all races, religions and nationalities to partner in its mission.
 To learn more, donate or volunteer, visit habitat.org.
 For a full list of locations where Habitat works, visit habitat.org/where-we-build.
-Let us hear from you

-(800) HABITAT, (229) 924-6935 Read Habitat World online at habitat.org/magazine; visit our blog at habitat.org/blog; follow us on Twitter @habitatstories
+THE MAGAZINE OF HABITAT FOR HUMANITY INTERNATIONAL Let us hear from you habitatworld@habitat.org (800) HABITAT, (229) 924-6935 Read Habitat World online at habitat.org/magazine; visit our blog at habitat.org/blog; follow us on Twitter @habitatstories.